byuccl/ddr_rowhammer/beam-test/test_scripts/readme.md

   * DDRCTRL crashed (same JCM problem as yesterday)
     * Added a check to see if the JCM is scrubbing before trying to configure.
 Addressed in log starting at 08_30_27
     * It turns out we have been running the non-TMR bitstream since the start.
 Will continue with non-TMR for the day and run TMR for the rest of the test starting tonight
+    * Got into an infinite loop trying to recover.
+Restarted manually at about 11:41 am
   * ROWHAMMER
     * Errors show the base address but do not show the bit (expected and read are the same)
       * Need to see if I can figure out how to get the actual bad data